murilo9/minitracker/README.md

 ```

 This example about the 'ride bike' habit says the user has marked it as done on days November 17th and 18th, skipped it on November 19th and failed to do it on November 22th.
 The user posted some notes saying he skipped the habit on November 19th because of Jimmy's birthday party, and he failed on November 22th because he was... not on the mood that day.
 He created the habit aiming to not practice it on weekends and tuesdays (indexes 0, 5 and 2, repectively).

+The user's habits list is stored on the vuex store, which is persisted by the IndexedDB trough the [localforage](https://github.com/localForage/localForage) lib.